markcmurphy/devdocs-portal/02-headless-catalog.md

     };
 ```

-Following the same API fetching logic, you can retrieve single product data.
+Following the same API fetching logic, you can retrieve data for a single product.
 The following example shows a GraphQL Storefront API query for a single product.

 **Product Details page query example**